 Learn How to Make Compost from Kitchen Scraps and Yard Waste!

-Take the plunge and get composting!
-You’ll feel great doing it.
-We'll show you how to turn garden waste and kitchen scraps into nutrient-rich goodness—whether it's through "hot" composting or "cold" composting.
-All of this beautiful, earthy compost is free—and your plants will thank you for it!
+Time to turn your compost!
+Imagine that nice earthy smell and the promise of growth in the new year.
+Not sure how to compost?
+We’ll show you how to turn garden waste and kitchen scraps into nutrient-rich goodness—whether it’s through “hot” composting or “cold” composting.
+It’s all free natural fertilizer—and your plants will thank you for it!

 What Is Compost?